Medically reviewed by Charlie Chen, MD

 - Allergan (Natrelle)

 All breast implants are now considered state-of-the-art implants.
 Your breast implants don’t need to be updated once they are surgically implanted.
 They will generally last a lifetime.
 Your first question to consider is whether you prefer saline or silicone.
-Both are encased in an outer shell; the saline is added after the saline implant is inserted into your body.
+Both are encased in a silicone outer shell; the saline implants require an additional step in which the saline is added after the saline implant is inserted into your body.

 Here’s a list of questions you will need to ponder prior to your initial consultation: